intel/DTO/README.md

 DTO library falls back to using standard APIs on CPU under following scenarios:
    a.
 DTO library is not able to find any DSA instances (e.g., not configured/provisioned)
    b.
-Memory operation size is smaller than a offload threshold (configurable using an environment variable DTO_DSA_MIN_BYTES)
+Memory operation size is smaller than a offload threshold (configurable using an environment variable DTO_MIN_BYTES)
    c.
 Not able to do work submission (e.g., reached ENQ retry threshold) due to WQ full
    d.
 DSA encounters a page-fault and completes partially (resulting in rest of the operation being completed using standard library on CPU)